ibm-cloud-docs/monitoring/provision.md

     `SERVICE_INSTANCE_NAME` is the name of the instance you created

-    This will gain you access to the instance's Sysdig access key.
+    This will gain you access to the instance's access key.